 Midrange

-The middle of the three tonal frequency ranges: low, medium, and high.
+The middle of the three tonal frequency ranges are low, medium, and high.
 The strength with which a guitar makes the sound in each of these three frequencies determines its overall musical character.
 A decent guitar should be able to create a blend of all three.
 For example, the precise mix—how much midrange vs. highs—is essentially a matter of personal taste.

 Mini-humbuckers